Is Email Marketing Push Or Pull?

 If you’re interested in establishing yourself as a legitimate, long-term company, it’s almost always better to utilize email as a pull channel via a newsletter, blog updates, and other useful content.

-Potential customers will always respond better to marketing they want to receive rather than t an obtrusive ad that they didn’t want to see in the first place.
+Potential customers will always respond better to marketing they want to receive, rather than an obtrusive ad that they didn’t want to see in the first place.

 Ramp up your email marketing today